WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 BillyOh Switch Overlap Apex Shed

-This has one of the biggest effects on the proper location of your outdoor shed.
+This has one of the biggest effects on the proper location of your outdoor storage.
 The available space must have enough room for a pathway that leads easily to the entrance.
 This ensures easy access without any risk of tripping over obstacles on your way to the shed.

 Also, consider leaving some extra space around the sides of the structure.
 You might not need it right now, but it gives you space to add things later if you want to.